Drexxyyy/exposing-skids-pt2/README.md

 ![img](20.png)

+### claiming other peoples sources for cheats are his

+for example branding sofmains v3 base branding it zen selling it posting it taking credit for other peoples work using sofmains source for cheats not swapping drivers cause he dosent know how to swap it changing names but hes so stupid keeping the same watermark and menu design cause he dosent know how to swap or change it so instead he clearly used chatgpt to update it cause he has no idea what hes doing ill show sofmains source/menu and show "zens base"

 ### 🚫 “Nobody Knows You” Energy
 Tries to act mysterious like it’s 2013 LulzSec, but no one even asked.
 ![img](zen_unknown.png)